Open Bible Data Home About News OET Key

 אַיֶּ֥לֶת אֲהָבִ֗ים וְֽיַעֲלַ֫ת־חֵ֥ן

 Here Solomon speaks of how beautiful the “wife of your youth” is as if she were a doe of loves and a mountain goat of grace.
 The Israelites considered these two animals to be symbols of physical beauty and graceful movements.
-If it would be helpful in your language or if it would not be appropriate in your language to compare a woman to an animal, you could express the meaning plainly or use a simile.
-Alternate translation: “She is as beautiful as a doe of loves and as graceful as a goat of grace”
+If it would be helpful, you could refer to animals that are more appropriate for this comparison in your language.
+If it would not be appropriate in your language to compare a woman to an animal, you could express the meaning plainly or use a simile.
+Alternate translation: “She is as beautiful as a doe of loves and as graceful as a goat of grace” or “she is beautiful and graceful, and she loves you”

 Note 2 topic: figures-of-speech / possession